 Cortisone medication injections into the knee joint may be used to decrease joint inflammation and to bring temporary symptom relief that can last weeks or months.
-A variety of hyaluronan preparations are approved for mild to moderate knee degenerative arthritis and include hylan G-F 20 (Synvisc) and hyaluronan (Orthovisc).
+A variety of hyaluronan preparations are approved for mild to moderate knee degenerative arthritis and include hylan G-F 20 (Synvisc), sodium hyaluronate injection(Euflexxa, Hyalgan), and hyaluronan (Orthovisc).

-As a last resort, joint replacement may be an option with substantial degeneration of the knee if conservative measures fail and symptoms of pain and decreasing joint range of motion affect quality of life and prevent the patient from performing routine daily activities.
+As a last resort, joint replacement may be an option for patients who have substantial degeneration of the knee with worn out cartilage.
+These individuals typically have recurrent or constant pain and limited range of motion of the knee, preventing them from performing routine daily activities.
+Continue Reading

 Dutton, M. Dutton's Orthopedic Examination, Evaluation and Intervention, 3rd edition.
 McGraw Hill Medical, 2012.

 Johnson, D.H., and D.A.
 Pedowitz.
 Practical Orthopedic Sports Medicine and Arthroscopy.
 Philadelphia, PA: Lippincott Williams & Wilkins, 2007.